hdruckenmiller/SFD/README.md

 # SFD

 Code for computing the spatial first differences (SFD) estimator.
-SFD is a research design that exploits the spatial structure of the data to address unobservable heterogeneity in cross-sectional data.
+SFD is a research design that exploits the spatial structure of the data to address unobservable heterogeneity in cross section.
 Please see Druckenmiller & Hsiang, 2018.

 # Installation
 Currently, this package exists in a development version on GitHub.
 To use the package, you need to install it directly from GitHub using the install_github function from devtools.